 Speed of Results:

 Coming up with an actual number for the speed of the results for either product was impossible.
-It seemed that users of either product achieved very similar results in about as many weeks.
+It seemed that users of either product achieved very similar results in about the same time period.

 Both “camps” reported results in as little as 3 weeks and both groups also reported results starting around 1 month + after continued use.